smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Security/Security.md

 - Updated Cryptographic Functions section to include KMS integration and multiple signing algorithms
 - Enhanced the HMAC Signature Verification section with details about the new async signature response format
 - Updated the Security Alerting System section with enhanced alert persistence features and cleanup functionality
-- Added new code examples and diagrams to reflect the updated security architecture
+- Added new section on Redis-based Authorization and Role Caching to document recent security enhancements
+- Added code examples and architectural details for permission and role caching mechanisms
-- Maintained all existing security documentation while adding new content for the updated cryptographic functions and alert persistence
+- Maintained all existing security documentation while adding new content for the updated cryptographic functions, alert persistence, and authorization caching

 ## Table of Contents
 1. [Introduction](#introduction)